-After years of experience and research, here are the current best trekking travel insurance options for high-altitude hiking and expeditions without altitude caps.
+After years of experience and research, here are the current best trekking travel insurance options for high-altitude hiking and expeditions covering your required altitude caps.

 So, you’re planning an epic adventure, trek, or expedition, and you’ve just found out that your regular travel insurance won’t cover you above a certain altitude.